cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Upload the firmware:
 `./scripts/flash.sh stm32l1`

-In both cases it should return at the end somenthing like this:
+In both cases, it should return at the end something like this:
 - Configuration:
 ```
 Copy files